Steven P. Blonder

 - Chicago Bar Association

-Steve serves as chair of Much Shelist’s Social Responsibility Committee.
-He was elected in 2016 to the board of the Ark, an organization dedicated to poverty relief, and currently serves as treasurer.
-He also serves as a Vice Chair of the Chicago Bar Foundation’s Investing in Justice Campaign, a position he has held since 2010.
-In the summer of 2016, Steve completed two terms on the Board of Trustees and the audit committee for Chicago public television station WTTW11 and its sister radio station, 98.7WFMT.
-A former member of the Executive Committee of the Jewish United Fund/Jewish Federation of Metropolitan Chicago (JUF), Steve served on JUF’s Board of Directors for six years and on various committees for 17 years.
-He has held multiple leadership positions within JUF's Young Leadership Division, including past service as President of the Division.
-He is a past recipient of JUF’s Young Leadership Award.
+A former member of the Executive Committee of the Jewish United Fund/Jewish Federation of Metropolitan Chicago (JUF), Steve served on JUF's Board of Directors for eight years and on various committees for nearly twenty years.
+He has held multiple leadership positions within JUF's Young Leadership Division, including President of the division.
+Steve is a past recipient of JUF's Young Leadership Award.

-Steve currently serves on the board of directors for the Friends of the Israel Defense Forces (Midwest Region).
-Previously, he served on the board of the Jewish Community Centers of Chicago, in addition to serving 10 years as a board member of the Jewish Children’s Bureau.
-He spent three years as the Chairman of The Hillels of Illinois; was President of Ezra Habonim, the Niles Township Jewish Congregation in Skokie, Illinois, for four years (where he remains a board member); is a former Executive Committee member of the Midwest Region of the Anti-Defamation League; was a member of the United Jewish Communities National Young Leadership Cabinet; and served as an officer of the Hebrew Immigrant Aid Society.
+Steve is a former Executive Committee member of the Midwest Region of the Anti-Defamation League and a former member of the United Jewish Communities National Young Leadership Cabinet.
+He also served as an officer of the Hebrew Immigrant Aid Society.
 Additionally, Steve has served as a national officer and campaign cabinet member of the United Jewish Appeal, as a national board member of the Jewish Commission of Public Affairs and Hillel, and as a member of Kol Dor.
-Active in politics, Steve has also chaired a Cook County judicial campaign.

 Insights & Events